 We explore the self-organising (not necessarily self-stabilising) order that grows from the direct interactions between millions of people as they seek to discover better frameworks to make sense of their changing world.
 This shifts the emphasis to knowledge creation and allows us to return to the time-honoured big macroeconomic questions of wealth creation, sustainability, distribution, power, coordination and institutions.

-Rebuilding Macroeconomics is funded by the Economic and Social Research Council and is part of the Institute for Global Prosperity at University College London (UCL).
-Our long-term aim is to transform macroeconomics back into a policy relevant social science.
-Our strategy is to support interdisciplinary research and new methods of analysis in macroeconomics.
+Rebuilding Macroeconomics was funded by the Economic and Social Research Council and is part of the Institute for Global Prosperity (IGP) at University College London (UCL).
+IGP’s vision is to build a prosperous, sustainable, future, underpinned by the principles of fairness and justice.
+Find out more at: seriouslydifferent.org

 Rebuilding Macroeconomics will host 4 events this year as part of the IGP's 10 year anniversary.
 These events will form a collection of new economic thinking to develop pathways towards navigating a set of complex, intersecting and dynamic challenges as well as advance global prosperity in 2024 and beyond.